Merrill Joan Gerber: Biography

-She has published thirty books, and is a novelist and short story writer.
-She has published stories in The New Yorker, The Atlantic, The American Scholar, Mademoiselle, Redbook, The Sewanee Review, Salmagundi, The Southwest Review, and many other journals.
+She has published more than thirty books, and is a novelist and short story writer.
+She has published stories in The New Yorker, The Atlantic, The American Scholar', Mademoiselle, Redbook, The Sewanee Review, Salmagundi, The Southwest Review, and many other journals.
+She published her first poem in The Writer at the age of eighteen and her first book of short stories, Stop Here, My Friend, at twenty-seven.

 In 1986 Gerber won an O. Henry Prize.
 In 1993, she won the Ribalow Award from Hadassah Magazine for her novel, The Kingdom of Brooklyn.
-After teaching fiction writing at the California Institute of Technology for 3 decades, she retired in 2020.
+After teaching fiction writing at the California Institute of Technology for three decades, she retired in 2020.
 Her literary archive resides at the Yale Beinecke Rare Book Library.

+Her work is known for its humor and dark subjects.